redox-os/book/src/troubleshooting.md

 git merge your-branch master
 ```

-If you want an anonymous merge, read [this](./coding-and-building.md#anonymous-commits).
+If you want an anonymous merge, read the [Anonymous Commits](./coding-and-building.md#anonymous-commits) section.

 ### Update relibc